OutlierVentures/Stop-Bluffing/README.md

 The Facial Action Coding System (Ekman et al., 2002) breaks facial geometry into smaller parts and encodes how these change over time ('Action Units' (AUs)).
 An AU is movement of a muscle or group of muscles.
 For example, AU10 is the raising of the upper lip.
-AUs are scored by intesnity and can encode almost any anatomically possible facial expression.
+AUs are scored by intensity and can encode almost any anatomically possible facial expression.

 Full guide by Ekman et al.: bit.do/facs-full

 Summary: bit.do/facs-summary

 ### Extracting action units